 Elk are members of the Cervidae family.
 They have massive antlers and long legs with cloven hooves.
-The Cervidae family include moose, deer and caribou.
+The Cervidae family includes moose, deer, and caribou.
 Elk are not as enormous as the moose, yet they are larger than the deer in size.
 The Elk size typically between 4 to 5 feet from hoof to shoulder and weigh around 325 to 1100 lbs.
-However, the antlers on the elk make it a much taller looking animal.
+However, the antlers on the elk make it a much taller-looking animal.
 The antlers on a male elk can grow up to 4 feet above its head, causing the elk to measure around 9 feet tall.
 Elk generally live in large herds such as 100+ members.
-The largest population of elk are typically found in North America.
-The elk prefers woodland, open mountains, coniferous swaps, aspen-hardwood forests and coniferous-hardwood forests.
+The largest population of elk is typically found in North America.
+The elk prefers woodland, open mountains, coniferous swaps, aspen-hardwood forests, and coniferous-hardwood forests.

 Best Hunting Locations:

 The hunting season will vary from place to place.